habdig7oficial/springboot-wtt25/HTTP_DELETE.md

 HTTP DELETE method is used to delete a resource.

-In this case, we are implementing the DELETE method for the resource **asset**
+In this case, we are implementing the DELETE method for the resource **franchises**

-Below a simple example of a DELETE HTTP request for the /assets resource is sent to the localhost server.
+Below a simple example of a DELETE HTTP request for the /franchises resource is sent to the localhost server.

 ```
 Request sent:
-DELETE /assets/{assetid} HTTP/1.1
+DELETE /franchises/{franchisesid} HTTP/1.1
 Host: host
 Accept:text/html,application/json,application/xml
 Content-type: application/text